← Back to research

 Runloop is purpose-built for AI coding agent development and evaluation.
 The disk snapshot feature (git for sandboxes) enables reproducible experiments that are difficult to achieve on ephemeral platforms like E2B.
 The built-in SWE-bench integration makes it the obvious choice for teams running agent evaluations.

-The trade-off is a smaller ecosystem, less transparency on pricing, and a newer platform that's less battle-tested at scale.
+The trade-off is a smaller ecosystem and limited third-party mindshare — though the earlier pricing-opacity concern is resolved (rates are now published), and the Trajectory deployment of 10,000 concurrent devboxes answers the scale question.
 For general code execution, E2B's larger ecosystem may be simpler.
-For agent development and benchmarking, Runloop's specialized features add real value.
+For agent development, benchmarking, and RL-style workloads, Runloop's specialized features add real value.

 Recommended for: Teams building and evaluating AI coding agents who need reproducible environments, disk snapshots, and benchmark integration.